mtacker/snowflake-demo/02_github_actions_setup.md

 <img src="./.images/main.yml.png" alt="Alt Text" style="width:50%; height:auto;">

 ## Next steps
-Clone this repo and test by making DDL changes and see them get deployed to your respective accounts.
+Clone this repo and test by making DDL changes and see changes get deployed to your respective accounts.
 NOTE> master branch = PRD for this exercise.

 [^1]: This deployment model is based on Snowflake's most recent recommended approach.